 As described in Notes 1 and 2, the financial statements of the Credit Union are presented in accordance with the regulatory basis required by "COSSEC", which is a basis of accounting other than the accounting principles generally accepted in the United States of America, to comply with the "COSSEC" requirements.
 Generally accepted accounting principles require that shares be presented as deposits and the dividends paid are recognized as an interest expense.
-The effects on financial statements of the variances between the regulatory basis of accounting described in Note 2 and generally accepted accounting principles in the United States of America, is a decrease capital and increase liabilities by \$59,570,150 and decrease the net income by the amount of \$600,000.
-In addition, they would increase undistributed earnings and reduce voluntary capital reserves, which are not in accordance with generally accepted accounting principles, by approximately \$14 million.
+The effects on financial statements of the variances between the regulatory basis of accounting described in Note 2 and generally accepted accounting principles in the United States of America, is a decrease in members' equity and an increase in liabilities by \$59,161,241 and a decrease in the net income by the amount of \$800,000.
+In addition, they would increase undistributed earnings and reduce voluntary capital reserves, which are not in accordance with generally accepted accounting principles, by approximately \$21.9 million.